Psychology with Counselling BSc (Hons)

 Interested in building your counselling skills as you explore the science of the human mind?

 Our British Psychological Society (BPS) accredited Psychology with Counselling programme provides a sound education in the scientific foundations of Psychology whilst also introducing you to the specific skills required in Counselling.
 The programme employs the scientific approach to understanding human behaviour and thought and offers training in the practical skills required for effective counselling.
+This course offers a 75 hour placement module in the second year and the option of a placement year.

 - UCAS Code – C8B9